websemantics/awesome-pyrocms/README.md

 ## Resources

 - [PyroCMS](https://www.pyrocms.com): Whether you're a developer or designer, manager or assistant, PyroCMS helps you quickly design, build and manage your website.
-- [Pyrocms Cheatsheet](http://websemantics.github.io/pyrocms-cheatsheet/): A list of commands and features for PyroCMS 3.
+- [PyroCMS Cheatsheet](http://websemantics.github.io/pyrocms-cheatsheet/): A list of commands and features for PyroCMS 3.

 ## Contributing